MikheyevLab/ecology-textbook/book/content/competition.md

     |\put {\tenpoint\bf D} [lt] <4pt,-3pt> at 0 1.2
     |\endpicture $$ }

+FIG 16.23
 <figdef FigVandermeerCurvedIsoclines>
 Coexistence in terms of a kind of overyielding (Vandermeer 1981, *Bioscience*).
 `</figdef>`

-<+>All things considered, rather than relying on rules of thumb, it can be
-better to evaluate a system directly, for example with the methods of eigenvectors and eigenvalues described in Chapter *ChPhaseSpace*.
+All things considered, rather than relying on rules of thumb, it can be better to evaluate a system directly, for example with the methods of eigenvectors and eigenvalues described in [Chapter]().